Overview

 d) Community Contributions Policy: This document sets out the criteria to ensure that the Company’s contributions are made in accordance with its principles and values, and are for the direct benefit of the community.

-f) Sustainability Policy: This document establishes the principles, guidelines and general directives that ensure that the development of the Company’s activities is carried out under the highest sustainability standards.
+e) Sustainability Policy: This document establishes the principles, guidelines and general directives that ensure that the development of the Company’s activities is carried out under the highest sustainability standards.

-g) Financing Policy: This Policy seeks to ensure that the Company’s financing decisions comply with the criteria of financial soundness, optimal allocation of capital and strategic matching of cash flows, in order to ensure the longterm business continuity, maintain a appropriate capital structure and sustained growth over time, and maximize the Company’s value.
+f) Financing Policy: This Policy seeks to ensure that the Company’s financing decisions comply with the criteria of financial soundness, optimal allocation of capital and strategic matching of cash flows, in order to ensure the longterm business continuity, maintain a appropriate capital structure and sustained growth over time, and maximize the Company’s value.